A group effort

 We here at The Family Handyman recently had the opportunity to pool our talents and show you how to build a garage.
 We were reminded of what a great project it is for an advanced DIYer.
-So here is some of our best advice on building a garage.
+So here is some of our best advice on how to build a garage.
 We concentrated on garage door framing, which is the most distinctive part of the project.
 We couldn’t include how to roof it, install vinyl or cement-board siding and windows, etc., but you can follow the above links or search for those topics in the search window above and find all the information you need.

 You’ll want to enlist a few friends and family members for a project of this size.
 It’s helpful to have at least one worker with some framing experience, but the rest of the crew’s skill level can vary from intermediate to “Which end of the hammer do I hold?”